exceptionless/Website/2017-04-25-weekly-update-review-new-releases.md

 ### Updates to Foundatio.Repositories

-Here, we fixed a caching issue where you couldn&#8217;t set the key without enabling cache, and we simplified index creation and stopped using a lock.
+Here, we fixed a caching issue where you couldn't set the key without enabling cache, and we simplified index creation and stopped using a lock.

 <h2 style="text-align: center;">
   <a href="https://youtu.be/rwl4FfyNCtc?list=PLGHP7IVwFs_81fZTMgF7Dm5e0Ax4YvW_V">WATCH NOW</a>